Particular/docs.particular.net/samples/open-telemetry/customizing/sample.md

 snippet: add-tags-from-outgoing-behavior

-WARN: `Activity.Current` may be `null` if there is not configured trace listener.
-Always check if the value is null before calling methods on an `Activity` instance.
+WARN: `Activity.Current` may be `null` if there are no configured trace listeners.
+Always check if the value is null before calling methods on an `Activity` instance, or use the null-conditional operator (`?.`).